Sri Charitropakhyan: 100. Tale of a Clever Woman

-101. Tale Of Soni Mahiwal
+101. Tale of Soni Mahiwal

 On the bank of the river Ravi, there use to live a Jat named Mahiwal.
 Seeing him Sohni fell in love with him.
-When sun use to go down, she use to come visit her by crossing the river Ravi.
-She use to swim across the river by holding “Baked Clay Pot” or Pakka Ghadda which does not dissolves in water.
+When sun use to go down, she used to come visit her by crossing the river Ravi.
+She used to swim across the river by holding “Baked Clay Pot” or Pakka Ghadda which does not dissolves in water.
 One day when she started her journey, her brother woke up and started following her.
 The secret of her journey to meet Mahiwal was now known to her brother, but Sohni did not know her secret is revealed to her brother.
 Next day in morning her brother went and replaced the Pakka ghadda with Kacha Ghadda or “unbaked clay pot” which dissolves in water.
 Thus that night Sohni picked her kachaa ghadda and began journey.
 She swam half way and the Unbaked clay pot melted in waters of Ravi and sohni sank and died in water.
 Mahiwal waiting and waiting started searching for Sohni in Ravi waters.
 A strong wave current came and he also sank in the river and died.

 Learning: Thus, One Person (her own Brother) constructed a plot (Charitar) which ended up killing sohni and mahiwal.